notification-system/notification-system.github.io/configuration.md

 ### **Step One**

 We start configuring nosy-admin.
-Configuration is pretty straightforward, if you recall Architecture page Nosy admin is protected by Keycloak and using Postgres database for persisting data.
+Configuration is pretty straightforward, if you recall Architecture page Nosy admin is protected by Keycloak and using PostgreSQL database for persisting data.
 Besides that we use Kafka Streams to communicate between components.
 So all configurations are related to those features, if you open application.properties there are some variables which we should initialize to work with Nosy.

 <br />